ncatlab/nlab-content/pages/7/9/7/1/1797/content.md

 If $(f,g,\eta,\varepsilon)$ is an adjoint equivalence, then so is $(g,f,\varepsilon^{-1},\eta^{-1})$.
 =--

-Therefore, in an adjoint equivalence, each functor is both the left and the right adjoint of the other (i.e. it is an [[ambijunction]]).
+Therefore, in an adjoint equivalence, each functor is both the left and the right adjoint of the other (i.e. it is an [[ambidextrous adjunction]]).

 The definition as given above is also redundant: